 Why crowds kill

 There has been a steady rise in such crushes since the 1990s.
 On average, they claim the lives of 380 people every year.
-The most recent was on April 29, 2021, in Meron, Israel: 45 people were crushed to death and more than 150 injured at the Lag B’Omer religious festival.
+The most recent was October 29, 2022, in Seoul, South Korea, when at least 154 people died during Halloween festivities.
+On April 29 last year, 45 people were crushed to death and more than 150 injured at the Lag B’Omer religious festival in Meron, Israel.
 It is thought to be the largest peacetime tragedy the country’s history.
 The deadliest killed 2,300 in Mecca in September 2015.

 Three things draw the biggest crowds: religion, sports and festivities – a good summary of human interests.
 The Mecca pilgrimage, for example, attracts 2 to 3 million faithful every year.
 The capacity of a football stadium is of course far lower, in the tens of thousands, but public celebrations following key victories can attract hundreds of thousands into city streets.
 Think of the Champs-Élysées, swarming with people on July 15, 2018, after the triumph of the French team in the World Cup.
 Last but not least, music festivals draw enormous crowds.
 The largest on record – 3.5 million people – gathered at Jean-Michel Jarr’s sound and light show in Moscow in September 1997.